Ready to go steelhead fishing?

 If an “all-nighter” is not your idea of fun, you can work the day shift with the majority of us.
 Starting time is just before sunrise and quitting time is sundown or shortly thereafter.

-Now that you know where and when, the ability to answer the “with what bait/presentation” question separates the real anglers from the pretenders.
+Now that you have a general understanding of where and when, the ability to answer the “with what bait/presentation” question separates the real anglers from the pretenders.

 Here is what works.

 Generally speaking effective baits/lures are spoons, flat fish, and soft-plastic minnows, single eggs, beads, egg pattern/sucker spawn flies, nymphs, tiny wooly buggers, and egg sacs.
 Minnows are suggested as good bait by shops trying to sell minnows.
-I may add a few more baits to this post, but for now that list covers the majority of successful ways to catch early season steelhead.
+There are a few more baits that could be added to this list, but for now that list covers the majority of successful ways to catch steelhead.